dcnicku/wti-brent-cointegration/METHODOLOGY.md

 # Methodology

-The maths behind the WTI-Brent cointegration model, in roughly the order the script runs.
+The maths behind the WTI-Brent cointegration model.

 ---

 ## 1. Notation

-`P^W_t` and `P^B_t` are daily closing prices of the front month WTI and Brent futures.
+`P^W_t` and `P^B_t` are daily closing prices of front month WTI and Brent futures.

     x_t = ln(P^W_t),    y_t = ln(P^B_t)

-Everything is in logs.
-Log differences are percentage returns, and `β` comes out as a proportional relationship rather than a dollar one, so it tells me directly how much Brent to hold against a unit of WTI.
+Log are used as they show differences are percentage returns and `β` comes out as a proportional relationship so it tells how much Brent to hold against a unit of WTI.

 ---

-## 2. Order of integration
+## 2. Unit root

-Commodity prices are usually I(1), meaning they contain a unit root:
+Commodity prices are usually I(1) (have a unit root):

     x_t = x_{t-1} + e_t

-A random walk has no level to come back to, so there is nothing to trade on a mean-reversion argument.
-I run ADF on both series and want no rejection in levels and a rejection in first differences.
-That pair of results is what I(1) means, and I need it in both legs before cointegration is the right tool.
+A random walk wanders, so there is no mean reversion trade Augmented Dickey–Fuller test is used on both series to test for unit root.
+That pair of results need to be I(1); no rejection in log prices but rejection in log returns Unit root has to be confirmed before cointegration.

 ---